 Externally funded research

-Both national and international funds support the research conducted at the Department of Economics.
+Both national and international foundations support the research conducted at the Department of Economics.
 Up to half of our research is funded through grants to research projects.

-For more information on all active externally funded projects, please see the list below.
+Here follows more information on all active externally funded projects:

 Implementation and perception in school choice